joniles/mpxj/readme.md

 website from the [MPXJ users page](https://www.mpxj.org/users/).

-Finally, if you're deriving value from MPXJ, please consider [sponsoring me](https://github.com/sponsors/joniles) to ensure I can continue enhancing and maintaining the library.
-Thank you!
+Finally, if you're deriving value from MPXJ, please consider [sponsoring me](https://github.com/sponsors/joniles), to ensure I can continue enhancing and maintaining the library, or just [buy me a coffee](https://buymeacoffee.com/joniles) - thank you!

 ## Licensing
 MPXJ is distributed under the terms of the